 |2023||Bruce, Canberra||Semester 2||31 July 2023||On-Campus||Mr Charles Mountifield|

 Lectures, featuring guest lecturers, will be pre-recorded and available online each week.
 Workshop tutorials will be face-to-face on Thursdays 11.30am-1.30pm (except Class Free week 8).
 Please attend to maximise your learning opportunities, and to facilitate your group work and understanding of the material

 No PDFs.
 Word documents only (except where otherwise indicated for group work)

 Work placement, internships or practicums

 Engagement with industry is via guest lectures and assessment.

-Students will be both interviewing an industry partner in Assessment 1, and requesting that the interviewee reflect on the draft strategic leadership plan in Assessment #3.
+Students will be interviewing an industry partner in Assessment 2.